Do you have Leaky Gut Syndrome?

 How do you know if you have a leaky gut?

 There are various tests available that check for leaky gut.
 A candida test is can also be indicative.
 Many symptoms are caused by a leaky gut and some of them are ambiguous; it’s hard to know what is causing them.
 Some of the most common ones are as follows:

-There are some fairly obvious signs that you have leaky gut.
+There are some fairly obvious signs that you have a leaky gut.
 Food sensitivity is one.
-The reason for this is that the microbes and food particles escaping into the blood stream are causing the production of antibodies.
+The reason for this is that the microbes and food particles escaping into the bloodstream are causing the production of antibodies.
 This means that when you eat antigens (a toxin or other foreign that causes an immune response in the body) such as dairy or gluten, you are more likely to notice signs of discomfort as your body tries to remove them.
 Poor absorption of nutrients can occur with leaky gut syndrome too.

 IBS (Irritable Bowel Syndrome) is the name given (by the medical industry) to irregular and inconsistent bowel movements and discomfort suffered by many people on a Western diet.
 It is amazing that the cause is not attributed to diet when those who follow a healthier diet plan and cut out the irritants often see a marked improvement.
 Gut permeability has been linked to irritable bowel syndrome, ulcerative colitis and Crohn’s disease.

-This is also a known symptom of leaky gut.
+This is also a known symptom of a leaky gut.
 Acne, eczema and psoriasis are some of the most common conditions.

 Sadly, this list is not exhaustive and there are many other conditions and troublesome symptoms that can be caused by a leaky gut.
-Research has shown that allergies, asthma, Rheumatoid arthritis, diabetes, autoimmune disease and even autism have been attributed to leaky gut syndrome.
+Research has shown that allergies, asthma, Rheumatoid arthritis, diabetes, autoimmune disease and even autism have been attributed to the leaky gut syndrome.